 While her favourite food remains unknown, her former royal chef Darren McGrady (who worked at Buckingham Palace for 11 years followed by Kensington Palace for four) revealed that the Queen loves dessert.

-In fact, the chef says the monarch cannot resist chocolate biscuit cake.
+In fact, the chef said the monarch cannot resist chocolate biscuit cake.

 "Now the chocolate biscuit cake is the only cake that goes back again and again and again every day until it’s all gone.
 She is absolutely a chocoholic," he told Hello.